Getting an airplane ready for takeoff is similar to keeping a business running, believe it or not.

 We’ve all experienced a bumpy ride every now and then.
 This is when the airplane mechanic gets put to the true test.

 Behind every sleek machine is a trusted technical expert.
 You trust your IT guy.
 He shows up to work on time and communicates effectively to you to show he’s accountable and reliable.
 But, how do you know that the job is getting done?
-Are you certain back-ups are working, hardware is healthy, security patches are applied, and system diagnostics are checked?
+Are you certain back-ups are working, the hardware is healthy, security patches are applied, and system diagnostics are checked?
 Does your IT support have any validation for his or her work?

-If the answer is no to any these questions, your business may be in trouble.
+If the answer is no to any of these questions, your business may be in trouble.
 If you don’t know, it’s time to check under the hood before it’s too late.

 Crash & Burn: When Systems Aren’t Maintained

-If business-critical systems aren’t maintained and there’s no business continuity or backup plan in place, the chances (and costs) of a catastrophe are high.
+If business-critical systems aren’t maintained and there’s no business continuity or a backup plan in place, the chances (and costs) of a catastrophe are high.